SebastianMaierEPFL/talentedsoup-website/e_i.md

        width="100%" alt="network visualization" />
 </noscript>

 *Figure 8.
-Friendship network illustration for selected ETFs, constructed from log-returns computed using adjusted closing prices.
-For each pair of assets, the Pearson correlation of returns is computed; if the absolute correlation exceeds 0.5, the assets are considered connected.*
+Friendship network illustration for selected ETFs, constructed from log-returns, if the absolute Pearson correlation exceeds 0.5, the assets are considered connected.*

-**Network Perspective**
-Correlation-based “friendship” networks for stocks and ETFs (Figures 6–7) reveal that extroverted assets tend to occupy structurally influential positions, often acting as hubs during market-wide movements.
-Introverted assets, by contrast, appear more peripheral, reinforcing their role as market stabilizers rather than shock propagators.

-**Conclusion**
-This study demonstrates that asset personality can be meaningfully defined using market observables alone.
-The Emotional Index captures a persistent dimension of market behavior—expressiveness versus restraint—that is orthogonal to corporate fundamentals and investor sentiment.
-Extroverted assets amplify information, propagate shocks, and dominate price discovery.
-Introverted assets absorb information smoothly, contributing to market stability.
-These findings support the hypothesis that asset behavior reflects how markets process information.
-The EI framework provides a unified, interpretable lens for analyzing behavioral heterogeneity across stocks and ETFs, with direct implications for portfolio construction, risk management, and network-based market analysis.